apache/arrow/docs/source/cpp/streaming_execution.rst

 7. IndexOptions

-This option controls Index kernel behavior.
+:class:`arrow::compute::IndexOptions` This option controls Index kernel behavior.
 This is used to find the index of a particular scalar value.

 Example::